wasiur/wasiur.github.io/index.md

 ## News

 1. Along with <a href="https://www.math.cit.tum.de/math/personen/wissenschaftliches-personal/callegaro-alice/">Alice Callegaro</a>, I am co-organising a one-day <a href="https://www.rss.org.uk/">Royal Statistical Society (RSS)</a> workshop on "Probability and stochastics with applications to biology" on the 16th of May 2025.
 More information available <a href="https://rss.org.uk/training-events/events/events-2025/section-groups/probability-and-stochastics-with-applications-to-b/#eventoverview">here</a>.
 Please join us if you are interested in the topic.
-1. I will be teaching at the "Stochastic Reaction Networks" summer school in Italy this year.
+2. I will be teaching at the "Stochastic Reaction Networks" summer school in Italy this year.
 More information available <a href="https://constrained.polito.it/stochastic-reaction-networks-summer-school/">here</a>.
+3. I am co-organising a BIRS-CMO workshop on <a href="https://www.birs.ca/events/2025/5-day-workshops/25w5369">"Mathematical and Statistical Challenges in Post-Pandemic Epidemiology and Public Health"</a> in Oaxaca, Mexico from 15 June to 20 June 2025.
+Please contact me or any of the other organisers if you are interested in attending.

 ## Funding